Links on Android Authority may earn us a commission. Learn more.

-Update, February 17 2020 (5:30AM ET): We’ve updated our article to include repair costs for the Samsung Galaxy Z Fold 2 and the brand-new Huawei Mate X2.
+Update, February 24 2021 (4:30AM ET): We’ve updated our article to include repair costs for the Samsung Galaxy Z Fold 2 and the brand-new Huawei Mate X2.
 You can scroll down to view these details and information on repairs for other foldable phones.

 2019 marked the debut of foldable smartphones, after years of rumors and speculation.
-Between Huawei, Samsung, and Motorola, there are several prominent devices either on the market already or waiting in the wings.
+Since then, we’ve seen Samsung, Huawei, and Motorola all launch more foldable devices.

 Samsung Galaxy Z Flip